ComScore

 • Time Commitment: 20 minutes

-The name “scallopini” makes this dish sound ambitious, but it’s actually super approachable.
-Basically, it just means thin slices of meat that get breaded and pan-fried.
-Set your timer for 20 minutes.
+The word “scallopini” makes this dish sound ambitious, but it’s actually super approachable.
+Basically, it refers to thin slices of meat that get breaded and pan-fried.
+Set your timer for 20 minutes and dinner will be ready in no time.

 45. Orecchiette with Spring Greens